inpsyde/objects-hooks-remover/README.md

 For the remaining cases that involve object instances `remove_action` and `remove_filter` can only be used when having access to the original object instance that was used to add hooks, but many and many times that's not available.

-This package provides 5 functions that can be used to remove hooks which uses object methods or closures even without having
+This package provides six functions that can be used to remove hooks which uses object methods or closures even without having

 The package functions are: